andrew/ultimate-awesome/README.md

 - [awesome-6d-object](https://github.com/ZhongqunZHANG/awesome-6d-object) - Awesome work on object 6 DoF pose estimation.
 - [awesome-computational-neuroscience](https://github.com/eselkin/awesome-computational-neuroscience) - A list of schools and researchers in computational neuroscience.
 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
+- [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
 - [awesome-internet-computer](https://github.com/dfinity/awesome-internet-computer) - A curated list of awesome projects and resources relating to the Internet Computer Protocol.
-- [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
 - [awesome-machine-learning](https://github.com/onmyway133/awesome-machine-learning) - 🎰 A curated list of machine learning resources, preferably CoreML.
+- [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
 - [awesome-jsgames](https://github.com/proyecto26/awesome-jsgames) - A curated list of awesome JavaScript Games  🎮.
 - [awesome-5g](https://github.com/calee0219/awesome-5g) - Awesome lists about 5G projects.
 - [awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction) - A professionally curated list of awesome Conformal Prediction videos, tutorials, books, papers, PhD and MSc theses, articles and open-source libraries.